 The Angora keeps his kittenlike playfulness well into old age.
 He is friendly toward guests but loves his own people best.
 This is a sociable breed who is best suited to a home where he will have another cat or a dog to keep him company if people aren’t home during the day.
 When you are home, the Angora may drape himself across your shoulders or settle comfortably into your lap.
 At night you’re likely to find him next to you with his head resting on your pillow.

 To live happily with a Turkey, you should have a sense of humor that matches his own, as well as a good store of patience.
 Once he gets an idea into his head, it can be difficult to change his mind about how he should behave, but he is so charming that you probably won’t care.
 If you will, it’s best to consider another breed.
 This is an affectionate, gentle cat who is devoted to his family, but his precocious intelligence, resourcefulness, desire for interaction and play, and short attention span may make him a challenge to live with.

 Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic in nature.
-Turkish Angoras are generally healthy, but solid white cats with one or two blue eyes are prone to deafness in one or both ears.
-Other problems that have been seen in the breed are ataxia and hypertrophic cardiomyopathy.
+Here are common health issues seen in Turkish Angora cats: